 Having a poor credit score can not only make our financial situation seem hopeless – it can also wreak havoc on our mental health.

-A poor credit history can make us feel anxious, stressed, fatigued and even angry.
+Poor credit history can make us feel anxious, stressed, fatigued, and even angry.

 You may have found yourself in this position due to falling on hard times and missing payment deadlines.